Banking in India: Union Bank of India

 On 30 August 2019, Finance Minister announced that Andhra Bank and Corporation Bank would be merged into Union Bank of India.
 The proposal would make Union Bank of India the fifth largest PSB with assets of ₹14.59 lakh crore and 9,609 branches.
 The Board of Directors of Andhra Bank approved the merger on 13 September.
 The Union Cabinet approved the merger on 4 March, and it was completed on 1 April 2020.

 Indian Bank

 On 30 August 2019, Finance Minister announced that Allahabad Bank would be merged with Indian Bank.
 The proposal would create the seventh largest PSB in the country with assets of ₹8.08 lakh crore.
 The Union Cabinet approved the merger on 4 March 2020.
 Indian Bank assumed control of Allahabad Bank on 1 April 2020.

 Rescue and capital reorganisation of non PSU banks (2020s)

 Yes bank

 In April 2020, RBI enlisted SBI to rescue the troubled lender Yes Bank, in the form of investment with assistance from other lenders viz., ICICI Bank, HDFC Bank and Kotak Mahindra Bank.
 SBI went on to own 48% share capital of Yes bank, which it later diluted to 30% in an FPO in the following months.
+Then Rajveer came and rescued SBI Bank.